Carson Fox: Prints

-My natural inclination is to be interested in objects and themes that have been left out of the history of art, feeling a particular kinship with marginalized “craft” materials, and the popular illustrations and folk art of the Victorian era.
-Like the Victorians, the fragility and brevity of life terrifies me, and one way I cope with it is to make things; thereby proving my existence through the evidence of my labor.

 Many recent prints contain physical evidence of this labor.
-Fox pokes thousands of holes into the printed image, “suggesting invisible routes made visible, a tangible history of [her] own industry, while transforming the paper into a lacy map."
+Fox pokes thousands of holes into the printed image, “suggesting invisible routes made visible, a tangible history of [her] own industry, while transforming the paper into a lacy map".

-Work as an Educator, Lecturer, Curator
+Educator, lecturer and curator

-In addition to her professional artistic practice, Fox maintains an academic career as a collegiate level educator, lecturer, and curator.
+Fox maintains an academic career as a collegiate level educator, lecturer, and curator.

 Her teaching experience includes Harvard University, New York University, Rutgers University, and the Pennsylvania Academy of the Fine Arts, before joining the faculty at Adelphi University in Garden City, New York.
 Fox has lectured widely on printmaking and sculpture across the United States and abroad, including at Boston University, Maryland Institute College of Art, University of the Arts, and Rutgers University.

-Fox is the curator of an annual exhibition series at Adelphi University, "Ephemeral."
-The sequence "examines the human relationship with the transitory- investigating the role of human experience, memory, and mortality in our lives."
+Fox is the curator of an annual exhibition series at Adelphi University, "Ephemeral".
+The sequence "examines the human relationship with the transitory- investigating the role of human experience, memory, and mortality in our lives".
 She has also curated exhibitions abroad, including the 6th Graphics Biennial (USA) at the Novosibirsk State Art Museum, Novosibirsk, Russia.